Skein algebras and cluster algebras of marked surfaces: Loop elements

 \subsection{The $\Zq$-basis of weighted simple multicurves}

 The localized skein algebra has a natural $\Z_q$-basis, given by the set $\Multi^o$ of weighted simple multicurves with positive weights on non-boundary curves (Proposition \ref{prop: basiso}).
-Theorem \ref{thm: main2} implies this is also a basis for $\A_q(\S)$ and $\U_q(\S)$. \begin{prop} Let $\S$ be a triangulable marked surface with at least two marked points in each component.
+Theorem \ref{thm: main2} implies this is also a basis for $\A_q(\S)$ and $\U_q(\S)$. \begin{prop} Let $\S$ be a triangulable marked surface with at least two marked points in each connected component.
 Then $\Multi^o$ maps to a $\Zq$-basis of $\A_q(\S)$ and $\U_q(\S)$ under the map $\multi\rightarrow [\multi]$. \end{prop} The problem of finding natural bases for cluster algebras goes back to the origins of their study.
-Commutative cluster algebras were discovered in the study of Lusztig's dual canonical basis for $\mathbb{C}[G]$ of a reductive group \cite[Introduction]{FZ02}, and the connection between dual canonical bases for $\U_q\mathfrak{g}$ and cluster monomials was proven in \cite{Lam11}.
+Commutative cluster algebras were discovered in the study of Lusztig's dual canonical basis for $\mathbb{C}[G]$ of a reductive group, as a conjectural method of explicitly producing classical limits of elements of the dual canonical basis \cite[Introduction]{FZ02}.
+A good history and bibliography of recent work on bases of cluster algebras can be found in the Introduction to \cite{MSW11}.

 Some of this basis comes directly from the cluster structure.
 If $\multi$ is a weighted simple multicurve without loops, then there is some triangulation $\Delta$ which contains every arc in $\multi$.
 Then $\multi$ is a monomial in $\Delta$; in the language of cluster algebras, this is called a \emph{cluster monomial}\footnote{Some references regard the Laurent ring of frozen variables as coefficients, rather than as cluster variables (as we are).
 In the former case, a cluster monomial would be a weighted simple multicurve without loops or boundary arcs, but the coefficient ring would be much larger.} in the seed corresponding to $\Delta$.